d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/New Addition/New Addition.md

 ## Write Up

 Filtering the PCAP with `tcp contains "user"` displays only a few packets.
-Following the stream of any of the packets will show the user "areed2022" being added.
+Following the stream of these packets will show the user "areed2022" being added.

 ![PCAP showing user being added](userAdd.PNG "User being added")

 The user "areed2022" was successfully added to the mysql database.
 There was also an attempt to add a user "dlewis" to the system, though this is just a red herring.

 ## Flag